 Ski Helmet Prevalence

 Helmet utilization in the U.S. has been increasing by about 5 percent per year for the last several years.
 In 2005 the overall usage of helmets among skiers and snowboarders was estimated to be around 33 percent.
-It was greater among children, nine and under at 66 percent, and just behind them was the elderly.
-Ironically, only 19 percent of entry level skiers and snowboarders used helmets, where as 45 percent of experts did.
+It was greater among children, nine and under at 66 percent, and just behind them were elderly.
+Ironically, only 19 percent of entry-level skiers and snowboarders used helmets, whereas 45 percent of experts did.

 If you’ve recently experienced snowboarding or skiing injury, and you’re thinking about filing a skiing injury lawsuit, don’t hesitate to contact Bruce A. Hagen.
 Bruce A. Hagen is a premier personal injury lawyer in Atlanta!